DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-06-16-sonoff-zigbee-product-overview.md

 Zigbee technology has revolutionised the smart home industry by providing a low-power, low-cost, and secure way of connecting devices.
 The Sonoff Zigbee Sensors are a great addition to your smart home, providing a range of features that are both useful and convenient.
 All of these sensors operate on battery power, with a long battery life and can last up to two years, ensuring that they are low-maintenance.
 Installation is a breeze with the included 3M double sided tape.

 [SNZB-01](https://shop.dialedin.com.au/products/sonoff-snzb-01) - **Wireless Button**: The Sonoff Wireless Button is a simple and versatile wireless button  that allows you to control your home with just a press of a button.
 It supports single, double, and long press actions, which can be programmed to perform different tasks.
-This is a great way to control smart lights or other smart devices in your home.
+This is a great way to control smart lights or other smart devices in your home. **Discontinued 2024/01**
 <img src='../assets/img/blog/sonoff-review-SNZB-01.png' alt="Sonoff Zigbee SNZB-01" width="30%" style="display: block; margin: 0 auto">

 [SNZB-01P](https://shop.dialedin.com.au/products/new-sonoff-zigbee-wireless-switch) - **NEW** Wireless Button: Keeping all the features of the previous version, This button features a sleek new design, vastly improved battery life, new mounting options and upgraded internal hardware that make it ready for the future of Matter and Thread with possible future firmware updates. **Available Now!**
 <img src='../assets/img/blog/sonoff-review-SNZB-01P.webp' alt="Sonoff Zigbee SNZB-01P" width="30%" style="display: block; margin: 0 auto">

 [SNZB-02](https://shop.dialedin.com.au/products/sonoff-snzb-02) - **Temperature and Humidity Sensor**: The Sonoff Temperature and Humidity Sensor provides real-time temperature and humidity readings for your home.
 It has a wide range of temperature detection range from 0°C to 60°C, and humidity detection range from 0% to 100%.
 The sensor is also equipped with a high accuracy of ±0.3°C and ±3%RH, ensuring that you receive accurate readings.
-Use it to provide climate control in your home activation air conditoner or fans at a set temperature or humidity.
+Use it to provide climate control in your home activation air conditoner or fans at a set temperature or humidity. **Discontinued 2024/01**
 <img src='../assets/img/blog/sonoff-review-SNZB-02.png' alt="Sonoff Zigbee SNZB-02" width="30%" style="display: block; margin: 0 auto">

 [SNZB-02P](https://shop.dialedin.com.au/products/new-sonoff-zigbee-temperature-and-humidity-sensor) - **NEW** Temperature and Humidity Sensor: The Sonoff Temperature and Humidity Sensor continues to be improved over the very popular predessor.
 This new sensor features a sleek new design, vastly improved battery life, new mounting options and upgraded internal hardware that make it ready for the future of Matter and Thread with possible future firmware updates. **Available Now!**